 As with any fast-emerging medium, things are moving quickly, and norms and benchmarks are still being established.
 Thus, in the below, the goal is to help provide some clarity and hopefully dispel some misconceptions.

-With that in mind, here are five things CMOs need to know about CTV advertising in 2021:
+With that in mind, here are five things CMOs need to know about CTV advertising:

 1. Consumers are far more welcoming of advertising in streaming services than you may think.
 In fact, that is where the bulk of the growth is.